Lanzhou-J/Lanzhou-J.github.io/_posts/2022-11-02-useful-slack-tips.md

     - `has:link`
     - `has: :emojiname:`

-4. Custom Emoji
+4. Emoji
-    - Customize … → emoji → custom emoji
+    - Custom emojis: Customize … → emoji → custom emoji
+    - You can hover over or tap and hold reactions(on your phone) in a conversation to see who added them.

 5. Slash pro
     - `/dnd 1 hour` → do not disturb